aavshr/grt/README.md

 *GRT* is deployed on [Deta micros](https://docs.deta.sh/docs/micros/about).
 It uses [Deta Base](https://docs.deta.sh/docs/base/about) for storing information about the reviews.

 The following instructions are valid only for deploying to a Deta Micro.
-If you need to deploy to a different cloud platform or need a different database, please refer to the corresponding platforms deployment process or database setup.
+If you need to deploy to a different cloud platform or need a different database, please refer to the corresponding platform's deployment process or database setup.

 ### Clone the repository